 Kitsune 來寝 ["come and sleep"] was born during the Momoyama/Azuchi [1573-1603] period in Iga, Japan.
 Known as a miko [female shaman] in her village, she traveled to Ise Jinguu to continue her education.
 Time at Ise Jinguu was short-lived, due to the economic state of the shrine.
-In order to survive, she continued on as aruki miko [traveling female shaman].
-This traveler lifestyle inevitably led to a life as yuujo [pleasure woman].
-Though Kitsune became a sought out treasure by men of nobility, her heart belonged to a Yamabushi [mountain monk] within the mountains of Kii Province.
-The time she spent with this Yamabushi was infamous and she became known as Yamamura Kitsune 山村來寝 [Kitsune of the Mountain Village].
+In order to survive, she continued on as a aruki miko [traveling female shaman].
+This traveler lifestyle inevitably led to a life as a yuujo [pleasure woman].
+Though Kitsune became a sought out treasure by men of nobility, her heart had belonged to a Yamabushi [mountain monk] within the mountains of Kii Province.
+The time she spent with this Yamabushi was infamous.
+And though their time together inevitably came to an end, she became known as Yamamura Kitsune 山村來寝 [Kitsune of the Mountain Village].